mmm-ui/telegraf/docs/README.md

 ##### Telegraf.acl

-Generates middleware for provided users only.
+Generates a middleware for provided users only.

 `Telegraf.acl(userId, ...middleware) => function`